sunnyfloyd/master-notes/devops-and-deployment/git.md

 - To move branch to the other commits ```git branch -f main HEAD~3``` can be used.

 - To delete a branch `git branch -d <branch_name>` - this is especially useful when some bug fixing/new feature development has happened on a new branch and master branch has already been merged with such branch so it can be deleted.

+- When conflict occur mergin/rebasing can be reverted with: `git merge --abort` or `git rebase --abort`.

 ## Tags